Currently there are two way to use TTS.

 See also official documents of each of them.

-directory$ tts-server --port 8080 --model_name tts_models/ja/kokoro/tacotron2-DDC
+key.json under scripts directory$ tts-server --port 8080 --model_name tts_models/ja/kokoro/tacotron2-DDC

-config.tts.host|port
+config.tts.host|port of stackchan/manifest_local.json{

 "config": {